How to Have a Conversation with Donald Trump or Any Other Climate Change Sceptic

-You’re trapped in a lift with US president Donald Trump.
+Imagine this.
+You’re trapped in a lift with Donald Trump.
 It’s broken and you have a few minutes until the Secret Service rescues him.
 Perhaps you should use this precious time to try and change the mind of the world’s most powerful climate change denier?

 It’s your big chance.
 Yet, however strongly you believe in the need for greater action to halt the climate emergency, could you provide the facts and arguments to convincingly and briefly contend your case?

-While you may never get a broken-lift-audience with president Trump - or any other die-hard climate denier - you may encounter friends, family, or the occasional taxi driver who just aren’t that convinced about the need to change.
+While you may never get a broken lift audience with Trump - or any other die-hard climate denier - you may encounter friends, family, or the occasional taxi driver who just aren’t that convinced about the need to change.

 Here are some basics to answer any myths and arguments chucked your way, without resorting to preaching, yelling or tearing your hair out.